anders-wiggers/Primite/README.md

 Primite is an Android Game created to test different techniques learned during the Software Architecture course on AU.
 The App is a 'Clicker' game that features an advanced Talents, Loot system, Boss system, Firebase integration and much more.

 ## Video Demo
-A video demo of the project can be view [Here](https://drive.google.com/file/d/1YfiDGx_5CANxsr4-JG7cIqGhiixOUHs2/view?usp=sharing)
+A video demo of the project can be viewed [here](https://drive.google.com/file/d/1YfiDGx_5CANxsr4-JG7cIqGhiixOUHs2/view?usp=sharing)

 ## The Game